WenqinSHAO/as_topo/README.md

 ![Screenshot of the visualization interface](./screenshot.png)

-# How to use?
-1. Generate a topology graph from paths measured by traceroute;
-2. visualize the generated graph in web in an interactive manner.

 RIPE Atlas recently released a visual tool [TraceMON](https://labs.ripe.net/Members/massimo_candela/tracemon-traceroute-visualisation-network-debugging-tool) for their traceroute measurements.
 However it only allows a handful probes to be visualized at a time.
 With the tools provided in this work, we are able to quickly and interactively plot and query the AS-level topology learnt from traceroutes initiated by more than 6000 RIPE Atlas probes toward DNS b-root.

+# How to use?
+1. Generate a topology graph from paths measured by traceroute;
+2. visualize the generated graph in an interactive manner.

 ## From paths to topology graph
 Traceroute measurements from RIPE Atlas are the input to this project.